-This has been a wonderful way for me to keep in touch with visitors.
-As you can see in this image, it was summertime and I listed my online chat hours for visitors.
-But, they don’t have to wait until then to “catch me online”.
-They can email me from this box and I can get back to them right away.
+This is a wonderful way to keep in touch with website visitors.
+You can have set online hours.
+However, visitors to your site don’t have to wait until then to “catch you" when you are online.
+They can email you from this box and you can get back to them right away.

 Again, you need a good process in place to follow up.
-My goal is to follow-up with email questions within 24-48 hours.
+My goal would be to follow-up with email questions within 24-48 hours.

 This particular program is from Pure Chat.
 They have a 3 month free trial so you can check it out for yourself.
 Click here to read more about their program.

 Offer something that will be an added value to visitors...for free!
 Well, not exactly free- require that they give you their name and email address to download the item.
 Remember, the purpose is to provide added value to the visitors of your website, yes.
 But the primary purpose of your download is to generate leads, remember?